gabrielSoudry/Monopoly/Readme.md

 ](https://lh3.googleusercontent.com/Qh8CuqOsnCPMToBnxotbB8TP3moona5x8KxeIBrEHkD4F_Jq_0W6p4P79Jy3caEK6wOQPXw-2GSx "UML")

 For example a PropertyLand and a RailRoadLAnd could be bought so each class implement the behavior CanPurchasableStrategy in attribute  SealableStrategy, unlike the StartLand and a ChanceLand that couldn't be bought => they implemented the behavior NotPurchasableStrategy in their attribute "SealableStrategy".

-We could in fact use just an Interface to do the same think.
-But we wanted to have an very reusability code and not duplicate code of function purchase in our code.
-Since there is no default implementation of purchase behavior we may have code duplicity.
-You may have to rewrite the same purchase behavior over and over in many subclasses (RailRoalLand + PropertyLand).
-To avoid that we use the strategy pattern.

 Here an exemple directly in the code source of the implementation:
 ```